peter2610/Code-Challenge-1/README.md

 Open in the browser.
 Enter the number of cups when prompted.
 Check the console for ingredient details and final message. shift,ctrl+ j.

+## bodaFarecalculator

+javascript program that helps user calculate estimate cost of boda boda(motorcycle) ride based on the distance they plan to ride.

+### features

+calculates fare based on distance in kms. shows base fare and per km charge are shown clearly. includes input validation for user friendly interactions returns a meaningful message after calcualting

+### how it works

+on running code, the fare calculator prompts distance in kms. enter number of kilometers. it computes the total fare in reference to the kms. logs breakdown.

+### sample output

+Boda Fare Breakdown:
+fare.js:12 Umbali: 5 km
+fare.js:13 Ukikalia Pikipiki (Base Fare): KES 50 fare.js:14 Mpaka Uko (Distance Fare): KES 75 fare.js:15 Jumla ya Fare: KES 125

+fare.js:28 Panda Pikipiki!
+Safari Njema!

+### usage

+paste the code into your browser console or run with node.js . enter the distance when prompted // fare is kilometers. see fare breakdown and total.